SB-Chalmers/sustainable_building_website/content/project/CREATE/index.md

 ## Project results/ Deliverables
 ### Overarching Goals
-1.	develop and visualize an overview of material stocks and flows that are part of the built environment,
+1. Develop and visualize an overview of material stocks and flows that are part of the built environment,
-2.	provide tailored software solutions to cities that support a circular built environment, and
+2. Provide tailored software solutions to cities that support a circular built environment, and
-3.	co-create governance arrangements that enable a broader participation of stakeholders, experimentation with decision-support information, and the upscaling of best practices.
+3. Co-create governance arrangements that enable a broader participation of stakeholders, experimentation with decision-support information, and the upscaling of best practices.

 ### Deliverables